Which federal tax deductions have been suspended by tax reform?

 The deduction for personal casualty or theft losses has been repealed in tax years 2018 – 2025, unless the loss occurred in a federally-declared disaster area.

 Previously, uninsured losses exceeding $100 due to fire, theft, or natural disaster could be deducted if the total loss amount exceeded 10% of the AGI, regardless of location.

 The deduction for entertaining business associates and clients has been repealed for tax years 2018 – 2025.
 Prior to that, businesses could deduct 50% of the face value of entertainment (like sports events, theater, or golf) and 100% of the ticket cost to qualified charitable events, if the purpose was business-related.

-Meals you provide for the benefit of your employees will be 50% deductible in 2018 – 2025 and nondeductible after that.
+Meals provided for the benefit of employees will be 50% deductible in 2018 – 2025 and nondeductible after that.
 Formerly, these were 100% deductible.